-This course will provide students with an introductory understanding of Aboriginal Australia including community development.
-Students are expected to be involved in researching and designing health, education, employment and housing information for the Aboriginal community.
+EPHUMA110 will provide students with an understanding and experience of community projects and teamwork.
 This course aims to integrate and develop skills in the area of community, and inter-professional interactions, basic research and communication.

 On successful completion of the course students will be able to:

 1. Develop basic skills in research including approaches to problem solving; gathering recording and interpreting data; report writing and presenting results.

 2. Develop their interaction and time management skills.

 3. Identify and develop community projects.

 4. Investigate culturally appropriate ways in which to establish community projects.